Dianne Houston: Academy Award nomination

 In 1995, Danny Glover introduced Houston to the Chanticleer Films program, which gave industry professionals their first chance to direct.
 She was one of four people selected to participate from 1,000 applicants.
 Through the program, she directed the short film, Tuesday Morning Ride, starring Ruby Dee and Bill Cobbs.

 The film, about an elderly couple questioning the current value of their lives, is based on the 1933 short story, "A Summer Tragedy", by Harlem Renaissance writer, Arna Bontemps.
 Houston said of the film, "I have two elderly people with everything to live for and no way to do it in this society".

 In 1996, the film was nominated for an Academy Award for Best Live Action Short Film.
 Houston became the first African-American woman to be nominated for an Oscar for directing work, and was also the only African-American nominee out of nearly 170 total nominations.

 Told by top publicists that "Black women are not a novelty," Houston was unable to obtain a publicist for the awards, and wound up doing her own publicity.
 At the Academy Awards luncheon, the valet also refused to let her park her car, telling her that the parking area was "for nominees only."

 Jesse Jackson, pointing out Houston being the only nominee of color, called for a boycott of the Oscars and led a demonstration against Academy Award broadcaster, ABC, to protest the film industry's lack of racial inclusion in hiring and creative opportunities.
 At the time, blacks accounted for less than four percent of the Academy's 5,000 members, and only two percent of the Directors Guild, Writers Guild and Local 44 members, respectively.

 As of 2020, Houston remains the only black woman to have ever been nominated for an Oscar for directing.

 Later career

 Houston has since directed for a variety of TV series, including Empire, NYPD Blue and Crossing Jordan.

-As a screenwriter, she has written for Touchstone Pictures, Stephen Herek, and actors Danny Glover, Dustin Hoffman, Charles S. Dutton, Eddie Murphy, Missy Elliot, and Viola Davis.
+As a screenwriter, she has written for Touchstone Pictures, Stephen Herek, and actors Danny Glover, Dustin Hoffman, Charles S. Dutton, Eddie Murphy, Missy Elliott, and Viola Davis.